NathanO-421/cybersecurity-learning-journey/notes/authentication.md

-# Authentication notes
+# Authentication & Authorisation Notes

+## Authentication
+Authentication is the process of verifying a user's identity (in this case in systems)
+### Example
+- Passwords
+- Biometrics (Face/Fingerprint ID)
+---
+## Authorisation
+Authorisation determines what authenticated users are allowed to do
-Notes from CS110:
+### Key Notes
-  Authentication - establish user identity to satisfaction of the system (passwords, biometrics) Authorisation - Govern what authenticated user can do within the system
-    * system adminstration gets universal access and can set up the authorisaton
-    * set of permitted actions for each authorised person (e.g. editing rights)
+- defines permissions for users (Read/Write/Edit)
+- System administrator gets full access
+- Each user has a permitted set of actions assigned to them